arturs706/hksys/README.md

 3. Incentive System: Introduced bonuses, recognition, and micro-payments to encourage user engagement and contributions.

 ### Acknowledgments
 This project is part of the BSc Computer Science tasks at the University of West London.
-Special thanks to Hill & Knowlton for providing the case study and insights.